stavnstrup/abok/naf/introduction/02-what-is-arch.md

 ISO/IEC 42010 describes Architecture as:

-> “THE fundamental concepts or properties of a system in its environment embodied in its elements, relationships, and in the principles of its design and evolution*”.
+> "THE fundamental concepts or properties of a system in its environment embodied in its elements, relationships, and in the principles of its design and evolution".

 In the case of the NAF, a *system* is anything that can be considered with a: systemic approach, that is a: